 Duration of the Course 60 hours

 Eligibility Criteria B.Sc.
 Science students from any stream

 Fee Rs.
-3500
+5000

-RETHINKING THE OBVIOUS - EXAMINING THE RHETORIC OF DEVELOPMENT
+RETHINKING THE OBVIOUS: RHETORIC OF DEVELOPMENT

 This course has strong synergies with the Elizabeth J. Somers Women's Leadership Program at the George Washington University.
 The course focuses on building concepts that can be used to examine the rhetoric of development: how development choices are made in India, and the implications of these choices.
 We examine the processes by which specific issues gain social consensus, priority and/or legitimacy.
-The focus of the course is on building critical thinking, writing and communication skills to enable participants to take on leadership positions in the future.
 A parallel course runs at the George Washington University conducted by Dr. Steven Salchak.
 Students have opportunity for online interaction with faculty and students at GWU.
-Together, we attempt to generate a common vocabulary for analyzing rhetorical concepts.
-The course format includes seminars and workshops, with leading experts as speakers at the seminars.
-At the end of the course students are required to submit an essay on a subject of their choice pertaining to issues raised in the course.